 Grade 2 & Grade 3 Two digit number

-Get in the habit of building lists of expressions as students explain what they see, then encouraged students to look for patterns in the lists so they are focused on organizing data.
-Place value is not just naming positions, it is understanding relationships.
+Get in the habit of building lists of expressions as students explain what they see, then encourage students to look for patterns in the lists so they are focused on organizing data.

 The samples below are Grade 2 thinkers as they solve problems that involve two digit numbers.
 This thinking has developed from understanding the imagery of the grid.